 Hail Satan!
 Hail Thyself!

 Lilith Starr is the author of The Happy Satanist: Finding Self-Empowerment (2015) and Compassionate Satanism: An Introduction to Modern Satanic Practice (2021).
-She is an official Minister of Satan ordained by The Satanic Temple, and founded the Satanic Temple of Washington State.
+She is an official Minister of Satan ordained by The Satanic Temple, and is Spokesperson and founder of the Satanic Temple of Washington State.
 She holds a Bachelor's degree from Harvard and a Master's degree from Stanford.
-Contact her if you'd like her to speak at your book club or organization.
+Contact her if you'd like her to speak at your book club or organization, or if you are interested in having her officiate your wedding or other ceremony.